Sports in Texas: Baseball

 Baseball has a strong presence in Texas, with two Major League Baseball (MLB) teams.
 The Houston Astros (originally the "Colt .45s") started playing in 1962.
 The Texas Rangers debuted in 1972 after relocating from Washington, D.C.
 In 2005, the Astros became the first team in Texas to make it to the World Series.
 The Rangers followed the Astros in 2010 to their first World Series and the following year as well.
 In 2017, the Astros became the first team in Texas to win the World Series.
+In 2023, the Rangers also won their first World Series title.

 Minor League Baseball (MiLB) is also closely followed in Texas—especially in the smaller metropolitan areas.
-As of the 2022 season, three teams play in the Triple-A Pacific Coast League: the El Paso Chihuahuas, Round Rock Express, and Sugar Land Space Cowboys.
+As of the 2023 season, three teams play in the Triple-A Pacific Coast League: the El Paso Chihuahuas, Round Rock Express, and Sugar Land Space Cowboys.
 Five teams play in the Double-A Texas League: the Amarillo Sod Poodles, Corpus Christi Hooks, Frisco RoughRiders, Midland RockHounds, and San Antonio Missions.
 The Fort Worth Cats were a team in Fort Worth that won three-straight championships in independent leagues, one in the Central Baseball League and the last two in the American Association.

 College baseball is also quite popular, as Texas A&M University, Rice University, University of Texas at Austin, University of Houston, Baylor University, Texas Tech University, and Texas Christian University have all made multiple Men's College World Series appearances.